CS3099JH2017/cs3099jh/protocols/backend_spec.md

 When an update is issued that causes an error (eg. due to invalid data) the server **MUST NOT** have partialy applied attributes in the update.
 IE. updates are atomic.

 # Metadata updates
 Several objects have associated metadata objects for clients to use.
-This metadata **SHOULD** be interpreted as follows
+This metadata **MUST** match

 ```javascript
 exact({